coolhead/flint-docs/01.getting_started/04.terminology/docs.md

 ## Flint Job

-> Each flintbit run is a job with a unique job-id
+> Each Flintbit execution is a job with a unique job-id

 ## Flint WorkNode

-> Instance of flint running on physical or virtual server
+> Instance of Flint running on physical or virtual server

 ## Flint Grid

-> A collection of one or more flint nodes connected to each other
+> A collection of one or more Flint worknodes collaboratively forms a high-available and scalable grid

 ## Connectors

-> Flint components which are used to take action on external systems.
+> Flint components which are designed to integrate with external systems for desired actions/tasks.

 Connectors are used to communicate with the external world.
 For the communication to take place, connectors are configured on Grid nodes and Flintbits are used to call a connector, thus accomplishing the purpose of a connector and fulfilling your needs.

-Connectors are configured on flint work nodes using flint console.
+Connectors are configured on Flint work nodes using flint console.

 ## Listeners

-> Flint components that listen to events coming from external systems
+> Flint components that listen or monitors external systems for incomings events/messages.

 Listeners listen to events from external system.
 For example emails arriving at a mail box or message arriving at MQTT topic.
-Listeners trigger configured flintbit with received event as an input to that flintbit.
+Listeners trigger configured Flintbit with received event as an input to that Flintbit.

-Listeners are configured on flint work nodes using flint console.
+Listeners are configured on Flint worknodes using Flint console.

 ## Schedules

-> Enables flint to schedule running of flintbits
+> Enables Flint to design and perform scheduled execution of Flintbits

 ## Global Config

-> Configuration which is available for all the flintbox and flintbits deployed on the grid
+> Configuration which is available to all the Flintbox and Flintbits deployed on the grid

-Parameters declared in Global Configuration, are visible to all the flintboxes thereby being accessible to all the flintbits.
-Global Config help you to avoid hard-coded variables in your flintbits.
+Parameters declared in Global Configuration, are visible to all the Flintbox thereby being accessible to all the Flintbits.
+Global Config help you to avoid hard-coded variables in your Flintbits.

 You can Add/update Global config form Flint Console.